xuzhg/Document/_posts/2015-04-17-02-03-model-builder-nonconvention.md

 #### Open Entity type

-In order to build an open entity type, you should change the CLR class by adding an `IDictionary<string, object>` property, while the property name doesn't matter.
+In order to build an open entity type, you should change the CLR class by adding an `IDictionary<string, object>` property, while the property name can be any name.
 For example:

 {% highlight csharp %}
 public class Customer